^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Causes of Plummer-Vinson Syndrome
+Causes of Plummer-Vinson syndrome

-Diagnosis of Plummer-Vinson Syndrome
+Diagnosis of Plummer-Vinson syndrome

 Who to contact?

-Treatment of Plummer-Vinson Syndrome
+Treatment of Plummer-Vinson syndrome

-The Plummer-Vinson syndrome has a dubious prognosis.
+Plummer-Vinson syndrome has a questionable prognosis.

 You are reporting a typo in the following text: